ShiromMakkad/docker-pihole-sync/README.md

 Volume | Function
 --- | --------
 `/root/.ssh/:ro` | If your client directory is on a remote computer, you need the ssh keys to access it without a password.
 This directory stores them.
 Your keys are in ~/.ssh by default.
 See [this](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) for a tutorial on SSH without a password.
 The directory is set to read-only in the container.
 `/mnt/pihole` | This is the folder that is monitored and sychronized with the client directory.
 It should be set to the same as the /etc/pihole/ in the Pihole Docker container.
 See the compose file for details.
+`/mnt/dnsmasq` | This is the dnsmasq folder that is monitored and sychronized with the client directory.
+It should be set to the same as the /etc/dnsmasq.d/ in the Pihole Docker container.
+See the compose file for details.

 ### Environment Variables
 Variable | Function
 --- | --------
-`CLIENTDIR` | This is the directory on the client that should be synced to.
+`PIHOLECLIENTDIR` | This is the directory on the client that `/etc/pihole/` should be synced to.
 Assuming that the directory is remote, make sure that the client can be SSHed into without a password.
 See [this](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/) for a tutorial on SSH without a password.
+`DNSMASQCLIENTDIR` | `PIHOLECLIENTDIR` | This is the directory on the client that `/etc/dnsmasq.d/` should be synced to.

 ## Support Information
 - Shell access while the container is running: `docker exec -it pihole-sync /bin/bash`